 What is Senior Corps?

 It can be difficult to summarize everything that Senior Corps volunteers do.
-After all, Senior Corps volunteers serve our communities in so many amazing ways including tutoring and mentoring students, assisting and caring for the elderly, and even supporting relief teams when disasters strike.
+After all, they serve communities in so many amazing ways including tutoring and mentoring students, assisting and caring for the elderly, and supporting relief teams when disasters strike.

 So, what is Senior Corps?

 How does Senior Corps get things done?

 Senior Corps connects roughly 220,000 Americans to service opportunities in their communities.
 Senior Corps volunteers use their acquired skills, knowledge, and experience to make a difference to individuals, non-profits, and faith-based and other community organizations throughout the United States.

 Can you give me some examples, please?

 Of course!
 Here are just a few examples: